Laws Railroad Museum Bishop. This is a great side trip while passing through or staying overnight in Bishop, California.

 Volunteers have finished restoring a 1927 Death Valley self-propelled car and plans are in the works to run track to the town of Bishop and have an operating railway.
 Take time out on your next trip to the Eastern Sierras and visit this wonderful museum.

 Open all year 10 AM to 4 PM.
-Admission is free but any donations are appreciated and go toward upkeep of the site.
+Admission is free, but donations are appreciated and go toward upkeep of the site.

 The Laws Railroad Museum and Historic Site is located on land donated to Inyo County and the City of Bishop by the Southern Pacific Railroad in 1964.
 The museum is operated by the Bishop Museum and Historical Society under contract with those two agencies.